-Any student of Allegany College of Maryland who plans to seek office or serve on the Student Government Association must maintain a cumulative grade point average of 2.25.
+Any student of Allegany College of Maryland who plans to seek office or serve on the Student Government Association must maintain a cumulative grade point average of 2.5 or higher.
 In addition, a minimum of six hours of credit instruction must be attempted and successfully completed each semester in order to serve.